jsfehler/stere/README.rst

   Stere.browser = Browser()

-As long as the base Stere object has the browser set, this passes down to everything else.
+As long as the base Stere object has the browser set, the browser's functionality is passed down to everything else.

 Basic Usage